 Pregnant women have an increased risk of complications because their immune system is naturally low during pregnancy, and their increase in size can make breathing more difficult.

-All people over 65 years of age regardless of whether they have chronic medical conditions.
+All people 65 years of age and over regardless of whether they have chronic medical conditions.

 People with chronic medical conditions